wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-The new editor to create your content easily, quickly and with unprecedented possibilites!
-Zedity is already available in multiple languages.
+The next generation editor to create your content easily, quickly and with unprecedented possibilities.
+Available in multiple languages.

 == Description ==
 Zedity is an innovative editor to create posts and pages very easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as naturally as sketching it out on a piece of paper!